DibranMulder/dibranmulder-blog/source/_posts/lights-out-02-old-school-stays-king.md

 The teams who invested in this over the past decade are experiencing agentic coding as a superpower.
 The teams who did not are experiencing it as an accelerating source of plausible garbage, and many of them have concluded the tools do not work.
 The tools work.
 Their lane has no bumpers, so the ball goes straight into the gutter, every time, faster than before.

-**One caution, because guardrails done lazily become attack surface.** [OWASP documents CVE-2026-22708 against Cursor](https://genai.owasp.org/), where an attacker poisons the execution environment so that allowlisted commands like `git branch` deliver arbitrary payloads.
+**One caution, because guardrails done lazily become attack surface.** [OWASP documents CVE-2026-22708 against Cursor](https://www.helpnetsecurity.com/2026/06/11/owasp-prompt-injection-ai-security-failures/), where an attacker poisons the execution environment so that allowlisted commands like `git branch` deliver arbitrary payloads.
 The allowlist made the attack *easier*, because it auto approved precisely the commands the attacker needed.
 A guardrail you added without thinking is not a guardrail.
 It is a hole with a label on it.

 ## The regulatory clock, briefly

 If you operate in EU financial services, this stops being a philosophical discussion.
-DORA gives you four hours to notify a major incident.
+DORA — the EU's Digital Operational Resilience Act, not the DevOps research programme of the same initials — gives you four hours to notify a major incident.
 NIS2 wants a 24 hour early warning.
-[OWASP counts 42 regulatory instruments](https://genai.owasp.org/) across 10 jurisdictions now touching this.
+[OWASP counts 42 regulatory instruments](https://www.helpnetsecurity.com/2026/06/11/owasp-prompt-injection-ai-security-failures/) across 10 jurisdictions now touching this.

 Four hours is not enough time to work out which of your engineers' laptops had a live production session when the malicious package installed, unless you already know.
 That knowledge is an artefact of exactly the controls above.
 You cannot buy it during an incident.